 How to 'Revert Auto-dismissed Meal Breaks'

-- In the top navigation bar, click on the Time Clocking tab and select a pay period.
+- In the left navigation bar, click on the Time Clocking tab and select a pay period.
 Once the pay period has expanded, click on the pencil icon next to the punch you would like to edit.

 - In the Punch Overview, click on Auto-dismissed meal break: